 Become the Person Who Sleeps Well

-What We’ll Do Together
+What We Explored Together

-This is not about trying harder to sleep.
+This wasn’t about trying harder to sleep.

-It’s about gently shifting how your nervous system experiences sleep.
+It was about gently shifting how your nervous system experiences sleep.

 The Be – Do – Have Exploration